akraino-edge-stack/icn-nodus/README.md

 - SRIOV Overlay networking (WIP)
 - OVN load balancer (WIP)

 Nodus is latin word for "knot".
-Nodus convergence multiple kubernetes networking use cases in a single network controller.
+Nodus converge multiple kubernetes networking use cases in a single network controller.

 ## How it works